 TRAPPER JOHN, M.D.
 (1980-1986)

 as Nurse Ernestine Shoop.
 Yeah, I know, this CBS Sunday Night Nielsen mainstay isn't exactly obscure--it spent the first half of the Eighties in the Nielsen top 20.
 Still, despite its popularity, it hasn't been released on DVD as of 2013.
 No disrespect to the late Mary McCarty, but Sinclair's addition to the cast in Season 2 was a real coup for the show.
 Need proof?
 TRAPPER JOHN, M.D. received five Emmy nominations; three went to Madge Sinclair.
 "I Do, I Don't" and "Love and Marriage" were two particularly good episodes centering around Nurse Shoop.
 Come to think of it, this series needs its own "Why the Hell isn't this on DVD?" post.
 Thanks, Madge, for reminding me.

 Madge Sinclair was actually diagnosed with leukemia shortly after joining the cast of TRAPPER JOHN, M.D.
-She not only outlived her prognosis by several years, she worked for the next thirteen years without interruption, adding a slew of Emmy nominations (and a win, finally, for GABRIEL'S FIRE in 1991) and well-remembered feature film roles in the aforementioned COMING TO AMERICA and THE LION KING (working with James Earl Jones in both).
-She passed away on December 20, 1995.
+She not only outlived her prognosis by several years, she worked for the next thirteen years without interruption, adding a slew of Emmy nominations (winning for GABRIEL'S FIRE in 1991) and well-remembered feature film roles in the aforementioned COMING TO AMERICA and THE LION KING (working with James Earl Jones in both).
+Sinclair passed away on December 20, 1995.